The Martin Andersen-Gracia Andersen Foundation to Donate up to $300,000 to the Cade Museum for Creativity + Invention

 “We thank The Martin Andersen-Gracia Andersen Foundation for its belief in invention and creativity in Central Florida,” said Cade Museum Foundation Board President and CEO, Phoebe Cade Miles, the daughter of Dr. Cade.
 “With this generous financial gift we look forward to impacting the lives of future entrepreneurs and inventors.”

 The Cade Museum will be located in downtown Gainesville’s Depot Park, an area currently in a redevelopment phase as part of the city’s ongoing efforts to draw and support innovative companies and startups.
-Phase one of construction, scheduled to be completed in late 2015, will open a 21,000-square-foot facility on two acres of land.
+Phase one of construction which is stalled until they get the missing equipment including the rigging load securement for security, scheduled to be completed in late 2015, will open a 21,000-square-foot facility on two acres of land .
 A second phase will add an additional 24,000 square feet to the museum at a future date.

 More soon!
 Be sure to check back!